BDC Hamburger Icon

 Customer convenience

-For mobile businesses, such as food trucks, home service providers or craft vendors at farmers’ markets, accepting credit cards by phone is essential for accommodating customers.
 Few people carry cash, so accepting cards and digital payments increases convenience and helps you deliver a great customer experience.

-“[Mobile phone payments] don’t just provide the best customer experience — they [help businesses] build stronger, lasting relationships with their clientele, improving their operational model and creating flexibility in how they do business,” explained Matt Downs, EVP and president of Global Platforms at international payment processor Worldpay.
+“[Mobile phone payments] don’t just provide the best customer experience — they [help businesses] build stronger, lasting relationships with their clientele, improving their operational model and creating flexibility in how they do business,” said Matt Downs, EVP and president of Global Platforms at international payment processor Worldpay.

 Flexibility

-Even if your business has a fixed location, mobile payment functionality gives you the flexibility to try out new sales channels and venues.
 For example, if you own a restaurant, having an Android payment app or the ability to accept payments with an iPhone allows you to process transactions at food festivals, catering events or community pop-ups.

 Retailers like clothing or jewelry stores can explore new opportunities through trunk shows or pop-up shops.
 Even independent sales consultants can accept payments on-site when visiting client locations — no countertop hardware required.